rchastain/eschecs/readme.md

 ### B. Artificial Chess Player

-After you have started the application, you have to choose your opponent in a list.
+A default chess engine (Fruit or the last engine used) is loaded at application starts.
+You can select another opponent in a list of chess engines.
 See the "Moves" menu.
-As long as you don't do that, the computer will not play!

 ### C. Play Mode